 In order to achieve maximum protection against STDs with the use of condoms, it must be used correctly and consistently.
 This is because with an inconsistent use or not using a condom even for a single sexual encounter can up the risk of transmission with an infected partner.
 The incorrect use indicates breakage, slippage or leakage of a condom which lowers the protective effect.
 Moreover, not using a condom throughout the sexual act, right from the start to finish can also lead to failure of the condom to protect against STDs.

 Also, it is important to use a fresh condom every time and not reuse it.
-If the condom breaks midway during the act, stop and change the condom to lower the risk of transmission of the infection.
-Do handle the condom with care to avoid damaging it with fingernails, teeth, or any other sharp objects.
+If the condom tears midway during the act, stop and change the condom to lower the risk of transmission of the infection.
+Handle the condom with care to avoid damaging it with fingernails, teeth, or any other sharp objects.
+Condoms are not 100% safe and effective to prevent STDs but using it the right way is the key to prevent STDs.

 1. Shaeffer AD, McNabb DM.
 Condoms.
 Treasure Island (FL): StatPearls Publishing; 2018 Jan.